yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2023/index.md

 - `Splatoon 2`’s ink physics work correctly on AMD GPUs while using High GPU accuracy.
 - Particles in `The Legend of Zelda: Breath of the Wild` have been fixed, resulting in 40% higher performance and accurate rendering on Normal GPU accuracy.
 - Tree flickering in `The Legend of Zelda: Breath of the Wild` has been fixed on all GPU accuracy options.
-- And much, much more!.
+- And much, much more!

 No option needs to be enabled to take advantage of all of this, just switch GPU accuracy to Normal if you haven’t already.
 What are you waiting for?